17 Of The Best Self-Help Books For Women

 Some of the lessons include how to change from loving someone until it hurts to learning to love yourself instead.

-This is a great book for any woman who has given too much of herself to make someone else happy.
+This is one of the most useful self-esteem books for women who have given too much of themselves to make someone else happy.
 It will help women refocus on themselves and stop spending time and energy in a toxic relationship.

 It offers a step-by-step guide for simplifying, organizing, and storing extra things that you do not use on an everyday basis using a unique Japanese KonMari method.